andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 > "Essentially, we take a function in memory that performs some action we want to influence (listing directory contents, sending a signal to a process, etc) and write our own version."

 That is the main objective of part 2.
-Using the code provided to you in the git repository, **your task is to build a rootkit that will hide directories that contain a certin keyword.**
+Using the code provided to you in the git repository, **your task is to build a rootkit that will hide directories that contain a certian keyword.**

 # Multi Rootkit

-## This is part of a test commit from Mckay